mucyo-coder/AWESOMITY-CHALLENGE/README.md

 3. got the folder COVICALC_MOS_AWESOMITY
 4. RUN the index.html file

-as simple as that and you are good to go
+As simple as that and you are good to go